-Please complete the following document to submit a measure for consideration by the OHIC Measure Alignment Work Group.
-The work group meets annually during the summer and will consider your submitted measure during its next annual review process.
+Please complete the following document and email it to Marea Tumber (Marea.Tumber@ohic.ri.gov) to submit a measure for consideration by the OHIC Measure Alignment Work Group.
+The Work Group meets annually during the summer and will consider your submitted measure during its next annual review process.
+If you have any questions, please contact Marea Tumber at the above email or at (401)-462-2144.

 Please provide your contact information so we can contact you should we have any questions regarding your submission:

 Name:

 Organization:

 Email:

 Telephone Number: